Jendnice/To_Have_And_To_Honeymoon/notes.md

   Location:
       x- build migration for Location model
       x- build out model for Location

-      x- build out Location controller - start with ONE controller action x- build out/utilize serializer as part of controller action x- build out Location routes - start with ONE route that matches controller action built x- build out fetch call - start with ONE that matches above x- seed data based on above x- ensure everything works by testing it visually x- render and format location(s) onto page
+      xx- build out Location controller - start with ONE controller action xx- build out/utilize serializer as part of controller action xx- build out Location routes - start with ONE route that matches controller action built

+      x- build out fetch call - start with ONE that matches above x- seed data based on above x- ensure everything works by testing it visually x- render and format location(s) onto page